High-dimensional Bayesian filtering through deep density approximation: Deep density methods

 In the logarithmic formulation of the method, the operator $G^\tau$ is modified to act on $\varphi \in C^1(\R^d;\R)$ by

 while the recursion $\widetilde{g}_{k,n}$, for $x\in\R^d$ and $o_{1:k}\in\mathbb{O}_k$, becomes

 We represent $\phi$ in \eqref{eq: deep splitting minimization} by a neural network, approximate the expectation using Monte Carlo samples of $(\mathcal{X}, O)$, and employ stochastic gradient descent to locate the minimizer.
-Details on the network architectures and optimization settings are provided in Appendix~\ref{appendix: Training}.
+Details on the network architectures and optimization settings are provided in Supplementary~Materials~\ref{SM: Training}.

 In summary, the deep splitting method reformulates the filtering equations into a sequence of recursive optimization problems, where each step approximates the action of the operator $G^\tau$ on the predictive densities.
 The recursion alternates between propagation by the Euler--Maruyama scheme and correction through Bayes' formula at observation times.
-In this way, the approximations $(\phi_{k,n})_{k=0,n=1}^{K-1,N}$ provide a discretized representation of the conditional predictive densities, while the terminal quantities $(\widetilde{p}_k)_{k=1}^K$ yield an explicit approximation of the nonlinear filter itself.
+In this way, the approximations $(\phi_{k,n})_{k=0,n=1}^{K-1,N}$ provide a discretized representation of the conditional predictive densities, while the terminal quantities $(\widetilde{p}_k)_{k=1}^K$ yield an explicit approximation of the (unnormalized) filter itself.